 Advisory Board: Chair (Professor David Webb).
 Role is to advise on the TPI Centre’s strategic direction and policy matters.

-Resource and Development Committee: Chair (Professor David Wedd).
+Resource and Development Committee: Chair (Professor David Webb).
 Role is to advise on the financial sustainability of the TPI Centre.

 Technical Advisory Board: Chair (Professor Simon Dietz).
 Role is to conduct methodology reviews and provide technical advice on its research outputs.